wafflejs/wafflejs.github.io/routes/speakers/index.md

 When and where will it be?
 --------------------------
-When: Wednesday, February from 3 to 10 PM.
+When: Wednesday, February 3 from 7 PM to 10 PM.
 Where: [Soma StrEat Food Park][3]

 [3]: https://goo.gl/maps/0gkOe